Here's The Latest Research On How To Treat Dementia

 Caregivers may seek help from professional organizations like the Alzheimer’s Association, which can provide advice and may be able to marshal resources through one of its local chapters.
 Caregiving is also a role that can be team-based, if possible.
 Multiple people, including friends, family, and professional caregivers like nurses and nursing aids, can all be recruited to maximize the quality of life for the person with dementia.

-Seeking support for yourself
+Seeking treatment for dementia

 If dementia has impacted your life or the life of someone you love, you may already be aware of some of the significant challenges that can arise.
-If you are caring for someone with dementia, you might consider taking additional steps to protect your well-being, like keeping positive self-care routines, relying on help from others, and seeking support from mental health professionals.
+If you are caring for someone with dementia, you might consider taking additional steps to safeguard your well-being, like keeping positive self-care routines, relying on help from others, and seeking support from mental health professionals.

 If you face barriers to seeing a therapist in your area, it may be advantageous to consider online therapy through a platform like BetterHelp.
 You can attend online therapy from home or any comfortable location, removing the need to travel to a physical office.
-Some people also find that online therapy is considerably cheaper than in-person options without insurance coverage, and may offer access to more therapists than are available in one’s local area.

 A therapist can offer emotional support and proactive strategies to help you avoid burnout, bolster your mental well-being, or manage a mental health condition.
 Online providers have the same training and credentials as traditional therapists and use the same evidence-based techniques.
 The recent popularity of online therapy has spurred additional research to look at its effectiveness.
 While there are some exceptions, the research results suggest that, in most cases, online therapy is as effective as in-person alternatives.